tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 106 (DuFr).md

 ### Timeline
 - (DR:: 1749-05-16), evening: Battle with corrupted vines at the Eldest tree.
 - (DR:: 1749-05-16), night: The Eldest tree awakens and communicates with the party.
 - (DR:: 1749-05-17), morning: The party speaks to the Eldest tree, learning about the monkeys and the flying lizards.
 The party meets the coastal monkeys and learns about the jade's possible location in the [[Sea of Storms]].
+On [[Vindristjarna]], the party flies into the [[Sea of Storms]].
 - (DR:: 1749-05-17), evening: The party encounters the massive storm at sea and decides to rest for the night.
 - (DR:: 1749-05-18) morning: The party attempts and fails to explore underwater to bypass the storm; Milo volunteers to sail through the storm with the party in the folding boat.
 Despite damage to the boat, the party arrives at the [[~Circular Island~]].
 ## Narrative